Skip to sub navigation Skip to main content

 We will break down the objectives in the strategy by creating a separate action plan of activities.
 The action plan will be set out into short, medium and long term activities, outlining what skills provision we currently have in the district, with associated actions on what we commit to undertake collaboratively.
 The action plan is designed to provide flexibility, so our local skills offer is able to respond and adapt to new challenges and take advantage of resources and opportunities that become available over the lifetime of the strategy.

 Our identified short term activity will be the areas we want to focus on as we start to recover from both the economic impact imposed by the COVID-19 pandemic, as well as the challenges we will face as we fully transition from the European Union exit.
-This will be delivered over the next 1 to 2 years, recognising that identified activity won’t all be achieved in this time, but we commit to start work towards the achievement, focusing on priorities that are set within the strategy.
+This will be delivered over the next 1 to 2 years, recognising that identified activity won’t all be achieved in this time, but we commit to start work towards the achievement focusing on priorities that are set within the strategy.
 Medium term activity will take place in both year 3 to 4 and year 5 to 6 of the delivery plan, and long-term activity in both years 7 to 8 and years 9 to 10 of the strategy.

-At the end of each term, we will review our progress against the actions, mark the actions that have been completed, and agree and display our priorities and actions for the next term.
+At the end of each term we will review our progress against the actions, mark the actions that have been completed, and agree and display our priorities and actions for the next term.

 Managing the delivery plan – Ashfield’s Education and Skills Partnerships

-Though led by us, this strategy is intended to be delivered in partnership, to ensure that there is a consistency in vision and ambitions across our district and that the available resources are maximised.
+Though led by us, this strategy is intended to be delivered in partnership to ensure that there is a consistency in vision and ambitions across our district and that the available resources are maximised.
 In order to continue the partnership arrangements, 'Ashfield’s Education and Skills Partnerships' will be formalised.
-These partnerships will include members from schools, the Department of Work and Pensions, further education, higher education, and adult skills providers, businesses (including business forum members) and colleagues from across Ashfield District Council and Nottinghamshire County Council.
+These partnerships will include members from schools, the Department of Work and Pensions, further education, higher education, adult skills providers, businesses (including business forum members) and colleagues from across Ashfield District Council and Nottinghamshire County Council.

 The purpose of Ashfield’s Education and Skills Partnerships are to:

-• Ensure ongoing cross partnership support
+• ensure ongoing cross partnership support

-• Endorse and support the delivery of activity
+• endorse and support the delivery of activity

-• Oversee the progress of the delivery plan and review outcomes
+• oversee the progress of the delivery plan and review outcomes

-• Advise on future skills activity and support effective prioritisation
+• advise on future skills activity and support effective prioritisation

-• Influence and inform sub-regional, regional, and national decision makers, ensuring that Ashfield’s voice is heard.
+• influence and inform sub-regional, regional, and national decision makers, ensuring that Ashfield’s voice is heard.

 Ashfield’s Education and Skills Partnerships